pivotal/docs-tap/scc/parameters-reference.hbs.md

 - [Out of the Box Delivery Basic](ootb-delivery-basic.hbs.md)
 - [Out of the Templates](ootb-templates.hbs.md)

-To know more about the use of the Deliverable object in a multicluster environment, see [Getting started with multicluster Tanzu Application Platform](../multicluster/getting-started.hbs.md).
+For information about the use of the Deliverable object in a multicluster environment, see [Getting started with multicluster Tanzu Application Platform](../multicluster/getting-started.hbs.md).